-The population of the county is approximately 145,000, with almost 3/4 living in the city of Rochester.
+The population of the county is approximately 162,847, with almost 3/4 living in the city of Rochester.
 Other communities in the county include Byron, Stewartville, Eyota, Oronoco, Chatfield, Pine Island, and Dover, with the rest of the population being rural residents.
-Most of the County population is white, with approximately 15% of the population identifying as non-white, which is comparable to the state proportion.
-The median household income is \$67,089 (2014), which is 10% higher than the Minnesota state median income, and 25% higher than the national average.
-Approximately 10% of the Olmsted County population is considered to be living in poverty, which is lower than both the state (11.5%) and national (14.8%) amounts.
+Most of the County population is white, with a BIPOC population of approximately 16.4%, which is slightly under Minnesota's as a whole.
+The median household income is \$76,951 (2019), which is about 8% higher than the Minnesota state median income, and 12% higher than the national average.
+Approximately 7% of the Olmsted County population is considered to be living in poverty, which is lower than both the state (9%) and national (10.5%) amounts.